rudenoise/rudenoiseSite/md/writingSystem2016.md

 Here comes some ramble, [the meat](#theMeat) comes after.

-I like writing stuff.
-I like words and their meanings, I like sentences and love to read good ones.
-I like writing my own and occasionally like reading them back (although most of the time not).
-I try to write every day and to make things more interesting I pay far too much attention to the process.
-This includes reading about how successful writers do it.
-Getting equipment that I find appealing and making that part of the process.
+I like writing, words, their meanings, sentences and, especially, reading.
+I try to write every day and, to keep things interesting, I pay attention to the process.
+This includes reading about how other writers do it.
+Incorporating equipment that I find appealing and making that part of the process.

-I'll write a little more about the equipment because I like to write and I like nice stuff and writing about nice stuff doubles the enjoyment and I like enjoying myself.
-There have been two shifts in tooling.

-The first digital: I now use a Mac Book Pro as my computer due to work reasons.
-I only use it as a laptop around 20% of the time as I like attaching a decent external keyboard (a WASD) and a big monitor.
-Big clicky keys give a proper sense of typing.
-You're definitely getting shit done when your letters make a louder click.
-I think the ultimate in laptop typing is probably the ThinkPad X220 but I can't really justify having two laptops.
+The process and the equipment create a context.
+Context alters perception.
+The medium is the message, or at least affects it.

+## Equipment

+### Digital:
+* Mac Book Pro (or Thinkpad x220 and earlier)
+* Big monitor
+* External mechanical keyboard
+* Vim

-Typing on computers is secondary to handwriting but essential to publishing so to make it more fun I can definitely recommend learning to touch-type.
-It's quicker and makes you feel like a T.V. computerist, which is very important.
-It's really easy to learn, it only too 3 weeks and a free online tool (there are loads, try a few if you're considering it).
+Typing on computers is secondary to handwriting but essential to publishing.
+Learn to touch-type.
+It's quicker and feels good.
+It can be learned in three weeks as part of usual computer use.

-The absolute most important thing to do when typing on a computer is to use a terminal based editor with a black background.
-I use Vim and can't recommend it highly enough.
-Again this is as much about feel as creativity.
-If it feels good it is good.

-The second, analogue: having said all that about computer-writing I do the majority on paper.
-Up until September last year I used hand sharpened Tombow Mono 100 2B pencils with plain Moleskin Cahier notebooks.
-Then I read about fountain pens being designed to be the most smooth action, friction free writing implements and thought I'd give that a go.
-So I use a Pilot Capless and a Kaweko Lilliput (for my pocket, both nibs polished with micro-mesh pads) with Rhodia dot notepads.
-And these have to be easy tear out (perforated) ones because I'm using the following system to write:
+### Analogue:
+* Pilot Capless and a Kaweko Lilliput
+* Rhodia dot notepads (A5, A5, A6)
+* Plain A4 envelopes

+Writing by hand is another context/medium and influences the process.

 ## <a id='theMeat'></a>The Problem